infinum/rails-handbook/Development practices/File uploads.md

 ## Security
 Files stored on S3 are private by default.
 This means file URLs will be signed and they will expire after some specified time.

-It's best to explicitly set the expiration time for **each uploader class** using the [url_options](https://shrinerb.com/docs/plugins/url_options) plugin.
+It's best to explicitly set the expiration time for **each uploader class** using [url_options](https://shrinerb.com/docs/plugins/url_options) plugin.

-Some files need to be public, e.g. album covers.
-In that case, set the `acl` to `public-read` via the [upload_options](https://shrinerb.com/docs/plugins/upload_options) plugin for that uploader class.
+Some files need to be public, i.e. albums' covers.
+In that case, set the `acl` to `public-read` via [upload_options](https://shrinerb.com/docs/plugins/upload_options) plugin for that uploader class.

-## Processing images
+## Other guidelines

+- Use **jsonb** data type for file columns when possible.

-If you're uploading images, you should process them (file compression) and create **multiple versions** (derivatives in Shrine) of different sizes.
+- If you're uploading images, you should process them (file compression) and create **multiple versions** (derivatives in Shrine) of different sizes.
 Consult with frontend devs on required dimensions.

-We use [image_processing gem](https://github.com/janko/image_processing) with the [libvips](https://libvips.github.io/libvips/), which is a better performant alternative to ImageMagick.

-The **backgrounding** plugin should be combined with the processing for a better user experience.
+**Backgrounding** plugin should be combined with the processing for a better user experience.

-## Other guidelines

-- Use the **jsonb** data type for file columns when possible.

-- Always validate the **mime type** for uploaded files, as well as the extension if needed.
+- Always validate **mime type** for uploaded files, and extension if needed.

 - Shrine doesn't automatically delete files from cache storage when moving them to store storage.
 Tell a DevOps to **set a lifecycle policy** with an appropriate amount of time **for cache storage** prefix.

 # Direct S3 upload
-Mobile or web frontends often upload files through the app server, which means that the file does a double hop: from the frontend to the backend, then from the backend to the cloud storage service.
+Mobile or web front ends often upload files through the app server, which means that the file does a double hop: from the frontend to the backend, then from the backend to the cloud storage service.

 Direct upload solves this double-hop performance problem by giving one-time credentials to the frontend app to upload files directly to the cloud, and it sends out references to those files to the backend.